joshmfrankel/joshmfrankel.github.io/_posts/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

     false
   end

-  # New shippments of beer aren't cold initially
+  # New shipments of beer aren't cold initially
   def preferred_glass
     case beer_type
     when porter? then glass_1